JB012/interview-docs/README.md

 ## Why Interview Docs?

-- All-in-one site where you can add interview questions along with your answers via text or video.
+- Add interview questions along with your personalized answers via text or video.
-- Create personalized notes for questions
+- Create folders to organize questions and use them in Session Mode.
-- Categorize questions for a specific type of job or company.

 ## Features

 ### Session Mode
-Answer a custom amount of interview questions of your choice (i.e. categorized questions, random)
+Answer a custom amount of interview questions of your choice under a custom time.

 ## Built With
 - Angular